 resolves

-1 that since the Bureau is unable to examine non-GSO FSS systems subject to Nos.
+1 that when the Bureau is unable to examine non-GSO FSS systems subject to Nos.
 22.5C, 22.5D and 22.5F under Nos.
 9.35 and/or 11.31, the notifying administration shall send to the Bureau a commitment that the non-GSO FSS system complies with the limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 in addition to the information submitted under Nos.
-9.30 and 11.15;
+9.30 and 11.15, as well as detailed technical description including the results of epfd calculation using existing epfd validation software, the results of epfd calculation using simulation software with adequate modelling of the non-geostationary satellite FSS system and identification of particular areas of the latest version of Recommendation ITU-R S.1503 that fail to adequately model the non-GSO satellite system;

+1bis that the Bureau shall promptly make available on the ITU website the information referred to in resolves 1(results of epfd calculation using existing epfd validation software, results of epfd calculation using simulation software) it has received by the administration of the non-geostationary satellite system and publish it in the BR IFIC;

+Note:

+Concerns were raised that the application of Resolution 85 may lead to situations where the BR issues to non-GSO FSS systems qualified favourable findings under No. 9.35 which would be never reviewed if no agreement is reached at WP 4A on the proposed adequate modelling of the non-geostationary satellite FSS system, or if this adequate modelling is never included in the revised version of ITU-R REC S.1503.

+Another related concern raised was that the qualified favourable finding issued by the BR based on the application of Resolution 85 could lead to the new proposed parameters of modelling non-GSO systems being implemented for non-GSO operations without appropriate studies in ITU.

+PTB#7 did not reach agreement on whether a qualified favourable finding could be issued when

+a) the latest version of ITU-R S.1503 cannot adequately model the non-GSO system, or

+b) only when the non-GSO system can be modelled by the latest version of S.1503 but this has not been implemented in software yet.
+Therefore resolves 1 and 1bis may change in the future.

 2 that the Bureau shall issue either a qualified favourable finding under No. 9.35 or a favourable finding with a date of review under No. 11.31 with respect to the limits contained in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, if resolves 1 is satisfied, otherwise the non-GSO FSS system will receive a definitive unfavourable finding;